CICE-Consortium/Icepack/doc/source/icepack_index.rst

 Index of primary variables and parameters
 ==========================================

-This index defines many of the symbols used frequently in the ice model code.
+This index defines many (but not all) of the symbols used frequently in the ice model code.
 Values appearing in this list are fixed or recommended; most namelist parameters are indicated ( :math:`\bullet`) with their default values.
-For other namelist options, see Section :ref:`tabnamelist`.
 All quantities in the code are expressed in MKS units (temperatures may take either Celsius or Kelvin units).
 Deprecated parameters are listed at the end.

+Namelist variables are partly included here, but they are fully documented in section :ref:`tabnamelist`.

 .. csv-table:: *Alphabetical Index of Icepack Variables and Parameters*
    :header: " ", " ", " "